cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, post-San Diego mailing
+# Parallelism TS Editor's Report, pre-Kona mailing

-N4793 is the proposed working draft of Parallelism TS Version 2.
+N4796 is the proposed working draft of Parallelism TS Version 2.
 It contains editorial changes to the Parallelism TS working draft.

-N4793 updates the previous draft, N4473, published in the pre-San Diego mailing.
+N4796 updates the previous draft, N4793, published in the post-San Diego mailing.

 ## Normative Changes